hungngocphat01/RiemannSumCpp/ExpressionEvaluator/README.md

 * Class: 19CTT4

 ## Input/output
+* Parameters:
+* No parameter: read and evaluate an INFIX expression in "input.txt".
+* -i: evaluate a infix expression.
+* -s or -p: evaluate a suffix/postfix expression
+* -f: read from file.
+Must specify -i/-s/-p.

-* input.txt: contains an infix expression as a string.
+* input.txt: contains an expression of string type.
-* output.txt: contains a float which is evaluated from the given expression if there is no syntax error.
-Else, contains a string that describe the error while parsing/evaluating the given expression.
+* output.txt: contains the result.
+Additionally includes suffix expression if converted from infix expression.

 ## Source code structure
 * **main.cpp**: contains the main function.